cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 - run all other renderer and generators you need, to check if the configuration is correct

 ### Choose and adapt build script
 There are multiple build scripts provided in the command directory.
 The build script combine all steps to compile a dvpd and generate all wanted elements, in one call. (see below).

-It is recommended, to copy the build script, that fits your need the most, into the build shell directory with a proper name, and align with your requirements and project principles.
+It is recommended, to copy the build script, that fits your need the most, into the build shell directory with a proper name, and align it with your requirements and project principles.

-Since you will use your adapted copy, an update of the scripts in dvdp project, will not affect your build settings.
+By using your adapted copy, an update of the build script blueprint in dvdp project, will not affect your build settings.

 To work properly, the build script needs the environment variable **DVPDC_BASE** to point to the dvpd repository.
-In windows a convient way is to create a batch script in the build shell directory (suggested name "open_build_shell.bat") with the following content
+In windows a convient way to achieve this, is to create a batch script in the build shell directory (suggested name "open_build_shell.bat") with the following content
 ```
 set DVPDC_BASE=<absolute path to your dvpd install directory>
 set path=%DVPDC_BASE%\commands;%PATH%